mcfanda/smdeffectsizepaper/README.md

 ## Files:

-* smdeffectsizes.v1.Rmd: Rmarkdown source file of the manuscript, with embedded data and examples.
-Corresponding .pdf file is the compiled version
+* smdeffectsizes.v*.Rmd: Rmarkdown source file of the manuscript, with embedded data and examples.
+Corresponding .pdf file is the compiled version.
+Latest version is 5.

 * contrast.bib: latex references repository